beentsimane/EEE3088F-Project/README.md

 Sensing Subsystem (Boikanyo Ntsimane):

 This branch contains documentation related to the sensing subsystem, including the PCB Gerber Files and schematic.

+Power Subsystem (Karen Karenyi): (idk if you want to add anything else here)

+This branch contains documentation related to the sensing subsystem, including the PCB Gerber Files and schematic.